 Professor Loughhead is Chief Scientific Adviser at the Department for Business, Energy and Industrial Strategy (BEIS).
 Prior to this he was Chief Scientific Adviser at the Department of Energy and Climate Change (DECC).

-Professor Loughhead joined the Department of Energy and Climate Change (DECC) on 22 October 2014 from the UK Energy Research Centre (UKERC) where he was Executive Director.
-Before joining UKERC, John was Corporate Vice-President of Technology and Intellectual Property at Alstom’s head office in Paris.
+Before joining DECC, John was Executive Director at the UK Energy Research Centre (UKERC).
+Prior to that, he was Corporate Vice-President of Technology and Intellectual Property at Alstom’s head office in Paris.